vidalvanbergen/vidalvanbergen/README.md

 </p>

 <p align="center">
-  If you like what I do and want to give some support, maybe consider donating to my books fund! 📚
+  If you like what I do and want to give some support, consider donating to my books fund! 📚
 </p>

 <p align="center">